sara-ramadan/clouddevops-capstoneprojrct/README.md

 4- install kubernetes plugin
 5. add credentilas aws iam user in jenkins credentials to be able to upload docker image to ecr

+**the steps:**
+click on blueocean plugin then connect you your github repo then run and it will read from your Jenkins file

 **references**